lemanschik/dspeed-hosting/README.md

 * A control panel for adding/removing mail users, aliases, custom DNS records, configuring backups, etc.
 * An API for all of the actions on the control panel

-Internationalized domain names are supported and configured easily (but SMTPUTF8 is not supported, unfortunately).
+Internationalized domain names are supported and configured easily.

 It also supports static website hosting since the box is serving HTTPS anyway.
 (To serve a website for your domains elsewhere, just add a custom DNS "A" record in you Mail-in-a-Box's control panel to point domains to another server.)